Information for new recruit applicants

 The police service has a policy of prohibiting any of their officers, or staff or volunteers from becoming members of the British National Party (BNP), Combat 18 or the National Front, whose aims, objectives or pronouncements may contradict the duty to promote race equality.

 Applicants who have discharged CCJ judgments may be considered.
-Applicants who have been registered bankrupt and their debts have been discharged will only be considered after three years from the discharge of the debt.
+Those who have been registered bankrupt and their debts have been discharged will only be considered after three years from the discharge of the debt.